Do No Harm! Palestinian Call for Ethical Tourism/Pilgrimage

 Boycott all LGBTQIA+ events organized by or in cooperation with the Israeli government or complicit Israeli institutions , and refrain from using any LGBTQIA services or utilities like beaches, bars, hotels or clubs, provided by operators and companies that are complicit in Israel’s human rights violations.

-Avoid any travel itinerary to present-day Israel or illegal Israeli settlements in the occupied Palestinian territory that include any links to the Israeli government or complicit Israeli corporations or institutions.
+Avoid any travel itinerary to present-day Israel or illegal Israeli settlements in the occupied Palestinian and Syrian territory that include any links to the Israeli government or complicit Israeli corporations or institutions.

-- Increase visits in solidarity with the Palestinian people as well as independent fact-finding missions that have no institutional link of any sort to the Israeli government, complicit institutions or lobby groups.
+- Increase visits in solidarity with the Palestinian and Syrian people as well as independent fact-finding missions that have no institutional link of any sort to the Israeli government, complicit institutions or lobby groups.

 Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI)